egonolieux/personal-conventions/issue-tracking.md

 The type label is required and can only be used once per issue.

-- `Type: Bug`
+- `Type: Bug`: Something isn't working as intended.
 - `Type: Data entry`: Work on any kind of data, such as entering data into a database.
-- `Type: Improvement/Feature`: Functionality is being improved or added.
-If not, it's a refactor or migration.
+- `Type: Improvement/Feature`: Improvements or new functionality of any kind.
-- `Type: Question`: A question of any kind, usually from outside users or contributors.
+- `Type: Migration`: A migration of of any kind, such as tooling, infrastructure, functionality, or source code.
-- `Type: Refactor/Migration`
+- `Type: Question`: A question of any kind, usually from outside users and contributors.

 ### Status labels